JohnChen-kmg/ECON32212-Applied-Dissertation-B/README.md

 # ECON32212-Applied-Dissertation-B
-This repository contains all the files for final dissertation
+This repository contains all the do files and data for final dissertation